 It's simple, respect your audience.
 After all, they’re what keeps your station afloat!

 Good sound equipment will only get you so far.
 If you mumble, speak in a monotone voice, or don’t speak clearly, your audience will tune in to another station.
-Annunciate and put a little “oomph” in your voice!
+Do some vocal warm-ups, enunciate, and put a little “oomph” in your voice!

 Be True to Yourself

 If you decide to essentially “play a character” as a DJ, it’s important to still be true to yourself.
-Don’t pretend to love Top 40 if your heart is into 90s Alternative Rock.
+Don’t pretend to love top 40 if your heart is into 90s alternative rock.
 The audience will pick up on that.
-Don’t let them hear your eyes roll every time you talk about Beyonce’s twins when all you want to talk about is how awesome Dave Grohl’s daughter is on the drums!

 At the end of the day, you need to enjoy what you’re doing.
 If you can hear someone smiling on the other end of the phone, your audience can hear you having fun on the air.